rngoodman/ShortSeeker/README.md

 In this example we will download some accessions from the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/browser/home).

-We will choose 5 accessions from the DASSIM study looking at to understand the drivers of acquisition and long term carriage of ESBL-E in sepsis survivors in Blantyre, Malawi.
+We will choose 5 accessions from the DASSIM study which studied the drivers of acquisition and long term carriage of ESBL-E in sepsis survivors in Blantyre, Malawi.

 For more information and if you use these sequences please cite: